aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

         of creating a custom cloud resources.

-        Before adding ingress rules, see the examples provided in the Terraform template you generated and downloaded from [Aiven Console](https://console.aiven.io/).
+        Before adding ingress rules, see the examples provided in the Terraform template you generated and downloaded from the [Aiven Console](https://console.aiven.io/).
         :::